Public Enemy—Chuck D, Terminator X, and members of the hip hop group Public Enemy, 1988. Photo by Jack Mitchell/Getty Images

 Access to Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away (2013) is not included and must be booked separately here.

 For information on The Broad's current health and safety policies, visit Know Before You Go & FAQ.
-Visitor policies are subject to change.GET TICKETS
+Visitor policies are subject to change.Sold out

 Rock and Roll Hall of famer, icon and hip-hop legend, Chuck D is a social activist, author, multimedia producer, digital music pioneer and visual artist.
 He first rose to acclaim in the 1980’s with a string of critically lauded and commercially successful albums that addressed weighty issues about race, rage and inequality with a jolting combination of intelligence and eloquence never before seen.